 Third, it is difficult because, of course, this particular battle is being fought within French parameters but we know we are dealing with similar developments elsewhere: these parties and movements share a DNA and feed off a resentment and a disappointment that is borne of a combination of pressures: economic, cultural, demographic; As well as major transformations in the world of media and tech, that have transformed expectations, access, networks and habits.
 Citizens have been faced with nothing short of a revolution in their everyday lives as well as in their prospects–and absolutely 0 institutional adaptation or solutions to this new world.
-By this I mean that despite the tectonic shifts that have shaken our world, we all of us, have so far failed to provide alternatives and solutions that would enable everyone to ride this tiger: no new national or local systems of representation, largely unreconstructed political parties, no new forums for collective decision-making, largely incapacitated international institutions and organisations, no new, effective systems for the sharing and development of expertise and almost no adaptation to new educational or skills requirements.
+By this I mean that despite the tectonic shifts that have shaken our world, we all of us, have so far failed to provide alternatives and solutions that would enable everyone to ride this tiger: no new national or local systems of representation, largely unreconstructed political parties (whether or not they undergo periodic meiosis, splits and renamings), no new forums for collective decision-making, largely incapacitated international institutions and organisations, no new, effective systems for the sharing and development of expertise and almost no adaptation to new educational or skills requirements.
 Our lack of institutional creativity means that we have left it to the law of the cloud and the law of the market.
 In light of this, many voters have turned to the parties least able to help, but most vociferous on the costs of the failure, and most ready to promise a return to an imagined, safer past.

 A matter of urgency